HansDampf37/MandelbrotSet/README.md

 4. You can control the camera using `W`, `A`, `S`, `D`, `Shift`, and `Space`
 5. You can change the real and imaginary parts of the julia sets parameter $j$ using the arrow keys
 6. You can change the threshold for when a point is considered to have diverged using the `F` and `G` keys
+7. You can change the resolution of the image using the `R` and `T` keys

 # Limitations
 - This program reaches numerical limits when zooming in too far.
 This is due to the limited precision of numbers in computers.